d12frosted/elpa-mirror/stable-melpa/universal-sidecar-readme.txt

     (add-to-list 'universal-sidecar-sections '(fortune-section :title "O Fortuna!"))
     (add-to-list 'universal-sidecar-sections '(fortune-section :file "definitions" :title "Random Definition"))

+Finally, section text can be formatted and fontified as if it was in some other mode, for instance, `org-mode' using `universal-sidecar-fontify-as'.
+An example is shown below.

+    (universal-sidecar-fontify-as org-mode ((org-fold-core-style 'overlays))
+      (some-function-that-generates-org-text)
+      (some-post-processing-of-org-text))

 ;; Changelog

 v1.2.3 (2023-06-24): Pass package-lint and byte-compile-file with